Czech-UNDP Partnership for the SDGs

 Many countries in the Europe and Central Asia region are facing similar challenges that the Czech Republic faced during 1990s.
 With its successful transfer from a centrally planned economy to the open market in a democratic environment and its accession to the European Union, the Czech Republic has many lessons to share with the new developing economies in the region.

 Since 2004, the Czech government and UNDP in Europe and Central Asia have cooperated to bring best practices and comparative knowledge to countries throughout the region.
-During the 14 years, the Czech-UNDP Trust Fund project supported 215 initiatives that followed an overarching objective – to contribute to the sustainable development in the region.
+During these 16 years, the Czech-UNDP Trust Fund and later the Czech-UNDP Partnership for SDGs have supported 215 initiatives that followed an overarching objective – to contribute to the sustainable development in the region.

 What we have accomplished so far

 The Czech-UNDP Trust Fund achieved this success, through arranging cooperation of multiple parties, delivering needed administrative support and creating and running a database of experts.

 Building on the Trust Fund’s success, we now enter the next stage of collaboration – the Czech UNDP Partnership for Sustainable Development Goals (CUP).
 Its main goal is to bring not only Czech expertise but also unique innovative solutions for SDGs to partner countries, focusing on Bosnia and Herzegovina, Ethiopia, Georgia, Cambodia, Moldova and Zambia.

 Czech expertise is shared though hands-on experience and trainings in the partner countries.
 This includes technological assistance, expert consulting, preparation of feasibility studies, specialized on-site trainings, and study trips or professional internships.
 The experts are assigned for up to 90 days to establish long lasting solutions that bring positive changes in the local organisations.